 Very often, shoppers chose their supermarket based on the quality of its fresh fruits and vegetables, so vibrant and fresh colors must be the focus of produce merchandising.

-The color of regular LEDs is skewed to enhance greens and yellows (to maximize lumens per watt).
+The color of regular lighting is skewed to enhance greens and yellows (to maximize lumens per watt).
 But other important colors, such reds and whites, appear faded – they are not as bright as they should be.

-The most appealing produce displays use Promolux Balanced Spectrum LEDs because they show the true, vibrant colors of lettuce, tomatoes, bananas, oranges, eggplant, cauliflower and all other fresh fruits and vegetables.
-When it comes to fresh produce merchandising and protection there is simply no other LED that can compare to Promolux.
+The most appealing produce displays use Promolux balanced spectrum lamps because they show the true, vibrant colors of lettuce, tomatoes, bananas, oranges, eggplant, cauliflower and all other fresh fruits and vegetables.
+When it comes to fresh produce merchandising and protection there is simply no other lamp that can compare to Promolux.